opentimestamps/opentimestamps-client/doc/git-integration.md

 -----

-To create and verify these signatures we simply wrap the gpg binary with our own code, `git-gpg-wrapper`.
+To create and verify these signatures we simply wrap the gpg binary with our own code, `ots-git-gpg-wrapper`.
 Git allows you to override the default GnuPG binary (`/usr/bin/gpg`) with your own using the `gpg.program` config option.
-Unfortunately that option doesn't let you set additional command line flags, so we use one more wrapper, `git-gpg-wrapper.sh`.
+Unfortunately that option doesn't let you set additional command line flags, so we use one more wrapper, `ots-git-gpg-wrapper.sh`.
 You can set all this up with the
 following:

-    git config --global gpg.program <path to git-gpg-wrapper.sh>
+    git config --global gpg.program <path to ots-git-gpg-wrapper.sh>

 Now try creating a test repository and signing a commit: